bohblue2/REVIEW_PAPER/README.md

 # REVIEW_PAPER
-Summaries and implementation of papers on deep learning.
+Summaries and implementations of papers on deep learning.
 (Some reviews are in progress.)

 > **Please note that these reviews are for my future self to look back and remember the materials on this paper without reading it all over again.**
 >